 I lunge at him.
 “You little lying, cheating, manipulation coward!”
 I yell, lacking stronger language.
 I was rather mad at him, as you can imagine you would be if someone had lied to you and possibly mad you a servant for you're exceptionally long life.
 “You think you could trick me, Did you?
 Well, I-”

-My head is split by immense pain before I can finish, dropping me to my knees.
-It felt like a vibroblade piercing my head, them shattering into a thousand pieces, spreading throughout my head, each piece feeling like another vibroblade.
+My head is split by immense pain before I can finish, dropping me to my knees at Bane’s feet, My mind feeling like a vibroblade was piercing my head, than it was shattered into a thousand pieces, spreading throughout my head, each piece being another vibroblade.
 Through the haze of pain, I see Yun-Yammka trying to stop Obliteration, who is coming towards me.
-He’s failing, of course, Obliteration primal invisibility is a 6th sense that makes him teleport anytime anything or anyone gets close to hitting him, so Yun-Yammka is getting nowheres.
+He’s failing, of course, as Obliteration primal invisibility is a 6th sense that makes him teleport anytime anything or anyone gets close to hitting him, so Yun-Yammka is getting nowheres, but I admire his effort.

-The planetary slideshow ends, depositing me on a plain similar to the last, but there was a forest behind Obliteration.
-That isn’t going to last long, thought.
+The planetary slideshow ends, depositing me on a plain similar to the last, but there was a forest behind Obliteration this time.
+That isn’t going to last long, thought, knowing Obliteration’s area of expertise- explosions.

 “Well, Skywalker.
 What are you going to do now, weakling?”
 He ask, mocking me.